Nourish - What’s the Scoop on: Ginseng

 No. 3 – Energy, Endurance and Strength

-Since the energy that ginseng gives is a natural, non-stimulant induced one, it works very differently to that of say a caffeinated type of energy.
+Because the energy that ginseng gives is a natural, non-stimulant induced one, it works very differently to that of say a caffeinated type of energy.
 The energy it gives doesn’t make you feel anxious or overstimulated like caffeine for example can.

 No. 4 – Aphrodisiac

-It has also been used to help to enhance physical and sexual performance.
+Furthermore, this herb is commonly used to help to enhance physical and sexual performance.

 How to take Ginseng